JedWatson/react-select/README.md

 - [Advanced use-cases](https://www.react-select.com/advanced)
 - [TypeScript guide](https://www.react-select.com/typescript)

-## Typescript
+## TypeScript

-The v5 release represents a rewrite from JavaScript to Typescript.
+The v5 release represents a rewrite from JavaScript to TypeScript.
 The types for v4 and earlier releases are available at [@types](https://www.npmjs.com/package/@types/react-select).
 See the [TypeScript guide](https://www.react-select.com/typescript) for how to use the types starting with v5.

 # Thanks